csawyerYumaed/hapvault/README.md

 Sadly I have no idea how to get a better copy of the full request url out of HAProxy, if you have better, please let me know!

-so now we have the frontend configured with the 2 headers we need. and we have the backend for hapvault configured, so now in the backend you want protected add lines like this:
+So now we have the frontend configured with the 2 headers we need. and we have the backend for hapvault configured, so now in the backend you want protected add lines like this:

   http-request lua.hapvault hapvault vault-token default http-request redirect location %[var(txn.auth_redirect_location)]  if { var(txn.auth_redirect) -m bool }

-the first http-request line can be broken down like this:
+The first http-request line can be broken down like this:

 1. http-request keyword(HAProxy)
 2. this http-request needs to use the hapvault.lua file.